tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

   - M6800
 ---

-In which I learn M6800 assembly in order to hack CHIPOS.
+In which I learn 6800 assembly in order to hack CHIPOS.

 <!--more-->

 This post is part of a series on writing an emulator for the DREAM 6800 computer.
 Read [the DREAM 6800 posts](/tags/#dream-6800) and look at [the emulator's repository](https://github.com/tobiasvl/drom).
 {: .notice--info}

 OK, this is a long post.
 There's a table of contents to the right.
-I'll get into the nitty-gritty of writing short M6800 assembly, and even though I'm an amateur on that subject, I'm apparently better at it than writing short posts.
+I'll get into the nitty-gritty of writing short 6800 assembly, and even though I'm an amateur on that subject, I'm apparently better at it than writing short posts.

-Quick recap: The DREAM 6800 was created in 1978 by Michael J. Bauer, and it came with a small, 1024 byte operating system called <abbr title="Compact Hexadecimal Interpretive Programming and Operating System">CHIPOS</abbr>.
+Quick recap: The [DREAM 6800](http://www.mjbauer.biz/DREAM6800.htm). was created in 1978 by Michael J. Bauer, and it came with a small, 1024 byte operating system called <abbr title="Compact Hexadecimal Interpretive Programming and Operating System">CHIPOS</abbr>.
 CHIPOS incorporates an interpreter for a bytecode <abbr title="Virtual Machine">VM</abbr> called CHIP-8, which originally appeared on RCA's CDP1802-based COSMAC VIP computer in 1977.
 You can read more about [CHIP-8 on Wikipedia](https://en.wikipedia.org/wiki/CHIP-8).

 [I've written a couple of CHIP-8 games myself](https://itch.io/c/747687/my-chip-8-games), so I obviously wanted to see them run in my brand new emulator.
 However, I targeted those games for the original COSMAC VIP implementation, and that posed a problem for running them on the DREAM: